nicolashernandez/PyRATA/README.md

     >>> pyrata_re.findall('?pos="JJ" [(pos="NNS" | pos="NNP")]', data)
     [[{'pos': 'JJ', 'raw': 'regular'}, {'pos': 'NNS', 'raw': 'expressions'}], [{'pos': 'NNP', 'raw': 'Pyrata'}]]

 At the atomic level, there is not only the equal operator to set a constraint.
-You can also *set a regular expression as a value*.
+You can also __set a regular expression as a value__.
 In that case, the operator will not be `=` but `~`

     >>> pyrata_re.findall('pos~"NN."', data)
     [[{'raw': 'expressions', 'pos': 'NNS'}], [{'raw': 'Pyrata', 'pos': 'NNP'}]]

-You can also *set a list of possible values (lexicon)*.
+You can also __set a list of possible values (lexicon)__.
 In that case, the operator will be `@` in your pattern and the value will be the name of the lexicon.
 The lexicon is specified as a parameter of the pyrata_re methods (`lexicons` parameter).
 Indeed, multiple lexicons can be specified.
 The data structure for storing lexicons is a dict/map of lists.
 Each key of the dict is the name of a lexicon, and each corresponding value a list of elements making of the lexicon.

     >>> pyrata_re.findall('lem@"positiveLexicon"', data, lexicons = {'positiveLexicon':['easy', 'funny']})
     [[ {'pos': 'JJ', 'raw': 'easy'}], [{'pos': 'JJ', 'raw': 'funny'}]]

-Currently no wildcard character is implemented but you can easily simulate it with a non existing attribute or value:
+Currently no __wildcard character__ is implemented but you can easily simulate it with a non existing attribute or value:

     >>> pyrata_re.findall('pos~"VB." *[!raw="to"] raw="to"', data)
     FIXME

-To understand the process of a method, specify a __verbosity degree__ to it:
+To __understand the process of a pyrata_re method__, specify a __verbosity degree__ to it:

     >>> pyrata_re.findall('*pos="JJ" [(pos="NNS" | pos="NNP")]', data, loglevel=3)
     ....

-## Run tests

-    python3 test_pyrata.py

-More complex data
+Example for generating more complex data:

     >>> data =  [{'raw':word, 'pos':pos, 'stem':nltk.stem.SnowballStemmer('english').stem(word), 'lem':nltk.WordNetLemmatizer().lemmatize(word.lower()), 'sw':(word in nltk.corpus.stopwords.words('english'))} for (word, pos) in nltk.pos_tag(nltk.word_tokenize(sentence))]
     >>> data